-Bearing that in mind, it is essential that companies attract the right candidates who will not abruptly leave your company.
-A clearly written and well thought out job posting can help you do it.
-Here is a list of things you need to include in your job posting to attract the right talent.
+Bearing that in mind, it’s essential that companies attract the right candidates who will not abruptly leave their company.
+A clearly written and well-thought-out job posting can help you attract the right candidates.

 Write a compelling introduction

-One sentence in your introduction can introduce readers to your company and job role.
-Avoid terms such as “help us”, “work for us” etc. This puts a hierarchical gap between prospective job candidates and the company.
-Opt for positive terms like “become a part of our team of professional” or “collaborate with accomplished experts in the field and make a difference”.
+Start by giving readers a video about your company and open job role.
+Avoid terms such as “help us,” “work for us,” etc. This puts a hierarchical gap between prospective job candidates and the company.
+Opt for positive terms like, “join our fun, high-energy team" in the job description.

 Tell job seekers who you are

-Here are some questions that can aid you in crafting a simple paragraph to tell job seeker who you are:
+Here are some questions you can use to guide you in crafting a simple paragraph to tell job seekers who you are:

 - What products do you sell / what type of services do you provide?